amlawson98/XY_MC/README.md

   - XY_MC.py is the main program here.
 It centers around a function called optimize_and_draw, that runs the simulated annealing algorithm.

   - XY_MC_interact.py pulls up a Tkinter GUI when run, which allows the user to modify lattice type, temperature and Hamiltonian at will.

+  - The rest is all different versions/subprojects, function libraries to import, and diagrams/pictures for presentations and reports.

 __Dependencies__
 1) Python 3, with packages from default Anaconda Distribution